cleverage/daltons/README.md

 # Responsive Image Sizes

-A tool helping the choice of optimal responsive image sizes
+A tool helping the choice of optimal responsive image sizes.

+First, it gets the CSS width of an image in a page at different viewport widths.